AnthonySwain/AliceO2/Steer/README.md

 [All_but, 22]|example5.root<br>
 [All]|example6.root<br>

-where exampleX.root is the filepath to the map (in this case, the same directory where the simlulations are run) <br>
+where exampleX.root is the filepath to a map (in this case, the same directory where the simlulations are run) <br>
 All - stop transport of all particles in areas of the map set to True <br>
 All_but - stop transport of all but specified particles in areas of the map set to true <br>
 individual pdgs, i.e. [13,-13,10,-10,...] - stop the transport of these specific particles in the areas of the map set to true <br>